jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 * I hold ``ctrl`` (windows/linux) or ``option`` (mac) on the keyboard and click on ``tests/test_calculator.py:7`` with the mouse to open it
 * and change ``True`` to ``False`` to make ``test_failure`` pass
-* then add a TODO list to keep track of requirements for the calculator
+* then add a TODO list to keep track of work for the calculator

   .. code-block:: python